 - Unusual situations

-- Execute on your avoidance plan by:
+Execute your avoidance plan

-- Adjusting your speed
+- Adjust your speed

-- Maximizing your visibility
+- Maximize your visibility

-- Signaling your intentions to other motorists.
+- Signal your intentions to other motorists